 Not everyone is going to go vegan.
 It’s important that we understand that so that we don’t push people away.
 We want them to try other options that might potentially lead to the end of animal farming and suffering.
 We don’t want division.

 A lot of people are betting on technology and innovative solutions to help end animal farming once and for all.

+The End of Animal Farming: How Scientists, Entrepreneurs, and Activists Are Building an Animal-Free Food System is a phenomenal book by Jacy Reese.
+Reese brings the reader on an eye-opening journey that shows how the Silicon Valley mindset can change our food system.
 Companies like Beyond Meat and Impossible Foods are leading the way in creating “meat” products that come from plants but taste like the real thing.
-Their target market does not consist of vegans (though they benefit greatly as well).
-Meat eaters are their target.
+Their target market is meat eaters rather than vegans (though vegans benefit greatly as well).

-Slaughterhouses aren’t going anywhere for the foreseeable future.
+It is very likely that future generations will look back at slaughterhouses and shake their heads in disbelief.
+Slaughterhouses have evolved into efficient machines that serve one purpose and one purpose only: they are designed to kill as many animals as fast as possible.
+Slaughterhouses aren’t going anywhere in the immediate future.
 But companies around the world are working tirelessly to make sure they eventually close their doors for good.

 What do you think about slaughterhouses?
 What are you doing to help ensure their time is limited?